Irish man reported missing in Ukraine

 An Irish man has been reported missing in Ukraine.

-It is understood the man had been fighting with Ukrainian forces in the east of the country amid the Russian invasion.
+It is understood the man, named locally as 20-year-old Alex Ryzhuk from Dublin, had been fighting with Ukrainian forces in the east of the country amid the Russian invasion.

 Ireland’s Department of Foreign Affairs said: “The Department of Foreign Affairs is aware of the case and is providing consular assistance.